cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 3.1.
 Scope of this education, training and awareness software
      --------------------------------------------------------
+The last version of CT1 was tested under Win 10 and Win 11.

 CrypTool is a demonstration primarily for training and awareness purposes, which is intended to be used at once without any previous configuration work.